tranquilinho/ps-scripts/README.md

        /services/wp-example/scripts/config/mkdocker_cfg -n wp-example > /services/wp-example/etc/docker.cfg
        /services/wp-example/scripts/config/mkcontainer_init -n wp-example > /services/wp-example/etc/container-init

 Currently, you need to review docker.cfg to set which image to use.
-You may also want to take a look at etc/container-init.
+You may also want to take a look at `etc/container-init`.

-service-manager will start and stop apache and cron.
-There are some additional prerrequisites that can be made explicit in etc/service-prereq:
+`service-manager` will start and stop apache and cron.
+There are some additional prerrequisites that can be made explicit in `etc/service-prereq`:

 		/services/wp-example/scripts/config/mkservice-manager > /services/wp-example/etc/service-manager
 		cat > /services/wp-example/etc/service-prereq <<"EOF"